-RE: PLAINTIFF'S INTERROGATORIES; REQUESTS FOR ADMISSION REQUESTS FOR PRODUCTION; REQUESTS FOR DISCLOSURE
+RE: PLAINTIFF'S INTERROGATORIES; REQUESTS FOR ADMISSION

+REQUESTS FOR PRODUCTION; REQUESTS FOR DISCLOSURE

 DEFINITIONS: For clarity, "Plaintiff" means ALL AMERICAN COMPANY and "Defendant" means Gary Guarantor and includes all of defendant's agents and employees.
 "Obligor" refers to ABC, Inc. "Goods", "goods or services", "debt", "invoices", and "account" refer to goods or services and the resulting debt in the amount of \$101,000 sued upon herein.
 Unless otherwise noted "petition" refers to Plaintiff's Original Petition filed in this cause.
+"Guaranty" means the personal guaranty agreement attached to the Petition.
 "Attach" requests the attachment to your answers, of described documents.